Minimum numbers of Dehn colors of knots and $\mathcal{R}$-palette graphs: Evaluations of by -palette graphs

 \section{Evaluations of $\mincol_p(K)$ by $\R$-palette graphs}

 Let $p$ be an odd prime number.

 The next theorem can be used to evaluate the minimum number of colors of knots or select some sets of colors, as candidates, each of which might be the set of colors for a nontrivial Dehn $p$-coloring of a knot diagram. \begin{theorem} Let $S \subset \mathbb Z_p$.
-If $S= \C(D,C)$ for some nontrivially Dehn $p$-colored diagram $(D,C)$ of a knot, the $\R$-palette graph $G_S$ includes a connected $\R$-subgraph with at least three vertices. \end{theorem} \begin{proof} From the assumption, the $\R$-palette graph $G_S$ includes the $\R$-palette graph $G_{(D,C)}=(V_{(D,C)}, E_{(D,C)})$ as an $\R$-subgraph.
-Hence we will show that $G_{(D,C)}$ is connected, and $G_{(D,C)}$ includes at least three vertices.
+If $S= \C(D,C)$ for some nontrivially Dehn $p$-colored diagram $(D,C)$ of a knot, the $\R$-palette graph $G_S$ includes a connected $\R$-subgraph with at least $\lfloor \log_2 p \rfloor +2$ vertices. \end{theorem} \begin{proof} This is evident because $G_S$ includes $G_{(D,C)}$ and as remarked in the previous section, $G_{(D,C)}$ is connected and has at least $\lfloor \log_2 p \rfloor +2$ vertices. \end{proof}